 How Do Chronograph Watches Work?

-Chronographs use specific mechanics to operate.
+Chronographs use dedicated mechanics to operate.
 Because they are analog timers, a chronograph watch’s movement is more complicated than a standard display watch.

 Chronograph watches use three train wheels to measure seconds, minutes, and hours (the three standard chronograph measurements).
 The top pusher is usually the “start” and “stop” button, and the bottom pusher resets the timer.